 If the results of a digital rectal examination or PSA test suggest prostate cancer, tissue samples from the prostate are taken and analyzed (biopsy Prostate biopsy Site-specific biopsies and cell sampling are also used in the evaluation of people with suspected kidney and urinary tract disorders.
 (See also Overview of the Urinary Tract.)
 A kidney biopsy... read more ).
 When doing a biopsy, doctors usually first obtain images of the prostate by inserting an ultrasound probe (transducer) into the rectum (transrectal ultrasonography).
 Doctors then insert a needle through the probe and use the needle to obtain tissue samples several times (transrectal ultrasound-guided prostate biopsy).
-Usually, 5 or 6 samples are taken from each side of the prostate to increase the likelihood of finding a small cancer.
+Usually, 5 or 6 samples are taken from each side of the prostate.
+Taking many samples increases the likelihood of finding a small cancer.
 This procedure takes only a few minutes, and men are usually given local anesthesia.

 Grading and staging help doctors determine the likely course and the best treatment of the cancer.